carlafranca/carlafranca/README.md

 ## Notes

-I encountered a few issues reloading/refreshing the page aligned with `html5Mode` on guithub and the limitation using `.htaccess`.
+I encountered a few issues reloading/refreshing the page aligned with `html5Mode` on github and the limitation with implementing `.htaccess`.
 To fix this issue I'm using [this](https://github.com/rafrex/spa-github-pages) solution.
-This may cause flick on reload.
+This may cause some flick on reload.